syntasso/workshop/final-thoughts/README.md

 ### Configuring your platform offerings with business requirements

 We saw that Postgres could be configured to identify cost centres.
 Perhaps you have more complex billing scenarios.
-Or perhaps there are quotas associated with your platform's Golden Path offerings.
+Or perhaps there are quotas associated with your platform's offerings.

 Imagine customising the pipeline for one of your services, like we did with Postgres, so that it:
 * sends a request to an external API to validate the user sending the request has permission to bill that particular cost centre.